tuannh982/phantom/README.md

 The design principles of Phantom is old and simple.
 It uses log-structured data files and hash index (like HaloDB) to achieve the high write workload yet still maintain low latency access with the cost of no range scan support.

-Moreover, Phantom has some native features supported such as transaction support and data replication which some of the other embedded databases do not have such as RocksDB or LevelDB.

 ## TODOs
 - Testing
   - Unit test